 Some medication, excess of vitamin A, or low protein levels can also cause it.
 Stress or illness can also lead to heavy and sudden shedding, known as telogen effluvium.
 Hair loss from such reasons can be reversed.

 There are some hair loss prevention tips that you can incorporate in your daily life to prevent hair loss in men.
 They include:

 Healthier eating habits will lead to fuller hair.
-Lean protein from fish and lean meats, nuts, seeds, soy, and healthy fats can all provide your hair with the necessary nutrients to stay healthy.
-Even some spices such as cinnamon can help revitalize your hair.
+Lean protein from fish and lean meats, nuts, seeds, soy, and healthy fats can give your hair the necessary nutrients to stay healthy.
+Even some spices, such as cinnamon, can help revitalize your hair.

-25% of the hair follicles are made of water and turn weak when you are dehydrated.
+25% of the hair follicles are made of water and become weak when dehydrated.